 In order to gain insight on the catalytic activity of Au-rich NPs of different sizes and shapes (core-shell, hollow and porous nanoparticles) they will be tested for the electrochemical methanol oxidation reaction (MOR).
 The MOR results will be compared not only between the different NPs but also with the results obtained for porous bulk electrodes in the group of Prof. Wittstock in SP4.

-Alexandra Dworzak, PhD
+Alexandra Dworzak, PhD student

 Prof. Gunther Wittstock